 Top site for photography

-Top site for cycling
+Top site for beaches

 100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora.
 These can cause variable signal strength.
 Hotspots are available.
 Prices.